flutter/website/src/docs/perf/rendering/shader.md

 <li markdown="1"> Press `M` at the command line of `flutter run` to
     write the captured SkSL shaders into a file named something like `flutter_01.sksl.json`.
-(For best results, capture SkSL shaders on actual Android and iOS devices separately.
-For iOS, please also read the [limitations and considerations][] section below on Metal versus OpenGL.)
+For best results, capture SkSL shaders on actual Android and iOS devices separately.
 </li>

 <li markdown="1"> Build the app with SkSL warm-up using the following,